patrickrst/nixu-challenge-2019/report/challenges_generated.md

 For this challenge, we get the firmware of an IoT-device that is part of a Cloud network.
 We started by reversing the firmware using the tool Radare2 and afterwards Ghidra.
-From the binary, we can see that the device connect to an external server to do a JSON request.
+From the binary, we can see that the device connects to an external server to do a JSON request.
 The URL that the device sends a request to is encryption inside the firmware.
 However, the key used by the encryption is also stored in the firmware, so we are able to decrypt it using AES to recover the URL.
 The recovered